IBM/flask-microservice/README.md

 * `start`: starts a server in a production setting using `gunicorn`.
 * `run`: starts a native flask development server.
 This includes backend reloading upon file saves and the Werkzeug stack-trace debugger for diagnosing runtime failures in-browser.
 * `livereload`: starts a development server via the `livereload` package.
 This includes backend reloading as well as dynamic frontend browser reloading.
 The Werkzeug stack-trace debugger will be disabled, so this is only recommended when working on frontend development.
 * `debug`: starts a native flask development server, but with the native reloader/tracer disabled.
-This leaves the debug port exposed to be attached to an IDE (such as PyCharm's `Attach to Local Process`)
+This leaves the debug port exposed to be attached to an IDE (such as PyCharm's `Attach to Local Process`).

 There are also a few utility commands:
 * `build`: compiles `.py` files within the project directory into `.pyc` files